Who are the Institutional Holders in Denison Mines Corp. (DNN)?

 The top institutional shareholder in the company is Beutel, Goodman & Company Ltd with over 19.25 million shares valued at $12.46 million.
 The investor’s holdings represent 2.40% of the DNN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Old West Investment Management, LLC with 16.08 million shares valued at $10.4 million to account for 2.01% of the shares outstanding.
 The other top investors are Mirae Asset Global Investments Co., Ltd. which holds 11.61 million shares representing 1.45% and valued at over $7.51 million, while Falcon Edge Capital, LP holds 1.20% of the shares totaling 9.61 million with a market value of $6.22 million.

 Denison Mines Corp.
-(AMEX: DNN) is 82.38% higher on its value in year-to-date trading and has touched a low of $0.23 and a high of $1.80 in the current 52-week trading range.
+(AMEX: DNN) is 85.47% higher on its value in year-to-date trading and has touched a low of $0.27 and a high of $1.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The DNN stock was last observed hovering at around $1.09 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $1.48 for the next 12 months.
-It is also 46.36% off the consensus price target high of $2.20 offered by 7 analysts, but current levels are 1.67% higher than the price target low of $1.20 for the same period.
+The DNN stock was last observed hovering at around $1.25 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $1.47 for the next 12 months.
+It is also 45.45% off the consensus price target high of $2.20 offered by 7 analysts, but current levels are 0.0% lower than the price target low of $1.20 for the same period.

 Denison Mines Corp.
 (DNN) Analyst Forecasts